 Software-defined networking (SDN) technology is a critical element of SD-WAN, allowing for on-the-fly network management and configuration to suit the needs of moment-to-moment traffic or specific use cases, such as maintaining uptime for critical applications.

-SD-WAN creates secure tunnels that enable users and entities to connect directly to software as a service (SaaS) and infrastructure as a service (IaaS) providers, which can lower costs for additional infrastructure, improve connectivity and user experience, and reduce the attack surface compared to a traditional or hybrid WAN.
+The software-based secure tunnels an SD-WAN creates enable users and entities to connect directly to software as a service (SaaS) and infrastructure as a service (IaaS) providers, offering lower costs for additional infrastructure, improving connectivity and user experience, and reducing the attack surface compared to traditional or hybrid WAN.

 Traditional WAN architectures fall short as organizations migrate more of their apps and data to the public cloud.
 Security is more important than ever, but backhauling traffic from remote users and branch offices over private networks—such as MPLS or VPN—to a centralized internet gateway and back again introduces latency and creates a poor user experience.